cassianodescovi/bootcamp-python-sql/class06/README.md

 `poetry run python pipeline.py`

 This command processes the JSON data in the `data/` directory, calculates sales KPIs, and outputs the results to both CSV and Parquet files.

+What You Will Learn
+- The fundamentals of ETL processes and their significance in data analytics.
+- How to perform data extraction from JSON files using Pandas.
+- Techniques for data transformation, including KPI calculation.
+- Saving transformed data in CSV and Parquet formats for downstream use.

+### Explore Further

+Feel encouraged to enhance the existing ETL pipeline with additional data transformations or by incorporating more complex KPIs.
+Explore the vast functionality offered by Pandas for data manipulation and consider working with different data formats to broaden your data processing skills.

+Happy coding and data exploring!